Gerhard Ludwig Müller

-On 1 July 2017, Pope Francis named Luis Ladaria Ferrer to succeed Müller as Cardinal-Prefect of the CDF.

 Early life

-He was born in Finthen, a borough of Mainz, then in West Germany.
-After graduating from Willigis Episcopal High School in Mainz, he studied philosophy and theology in Mainz, Munich and Freiburg, Germany.
-In 1977, he received his Doctorate of Divinity under Karl Cardinal Lehmann for his thesis on the Protestant theologian Dietrich Bonhoeffer and a second doctorate in theology, qualifying him for a chair in 1985, also under Lehmann on the theology of the "communion of saints."
+Gerhard Ludwig Müller was born in Finthen, a borough of Mainz, then in Allied-occupied Germany.
+After graduating from Willigis Episcopal High School in Mainz, he studied philosophy and theology in Mainz, Munich, and Freiburg, West Germany.
+In 1977, he received his Doctorate in Theology under Karl Lehmann for his thesis on the Protestant theologian Dietrich Bonhoeffer and pursued a Habilitation, qualifying him for a chair in 1985, also under Lehmann, on the theology of the "communion of saints".

 Priestly ministry

-Müller was ordained as a priest of the Diocese of Mainz, Germany, on 11 February 1978 by Cardinal Hermann Volk.
+Müller was ordained as a priest of the Diocese of Mainz, Germany, on 11 February 1978 by cardinal Hermann Volk.
 He then served as a pastor of three parishes.
 In 1986, Müller was appointed to the chair of dogmatic theology of the Ludwig Maximilian University of Munich, where he remains an honorary professor.